-- For sociologists, interviews are an important method of collecting primary data.
+- 1 For sociologists, interviews are an important method of collecting primary data.
 There are different types of interview, including structured, semi-structured and unstructured.
 Sociologists may also use group interviews.
-When researchers plan to carry out research using interviews they have to decide which sort of interview to use, how to select their sample and whether to ask pre-coded questions.
-Researchers also have to decide how they will carry out the interview to avoid interviewer bias distorting their findings.
-It may be difficult to achieve representativeness with interviews. - (a) In sociological research what is meant by the following terms: - (i) Primary data [2] - (ii) Pre-coded questions [2] - (iii) Representativeness [2] - (b) Describe two types of sampling that may be used in sociological research.
-[4] - (c) Describe two ways in which the interviewer can try to avoid interviewer bias when carrying out sociological research.
-[4] - (d) Describe one strength and one limitation of using pre-coded questions.
-[4] - (e) Describe two differences between structured and unstructured interviews.
-[4] - (f) Describe two advantages and two limitations of using unstructured interviews in sociological research.
-[8]
+When a researcher plans to carry out research using interviews they have to decide which sort of interview to use, how to select their sample and whether to ask pre-coded questions.
+The researcher also has to decide how they will carry out the interview to avoid interviewer bias distorting their findings.
+It may be difficult to achieve representativeness with interviews. - (a) In sociological research what is meant by the following terms:

+(i) Primary data [2] (ii) Pre-coded questions [2] (iii) Representativeness [2] (b) Des cribe two types of sampling that may be used in sociological research.
+[4] (c) cribe two ways in which the interviewer can try to avoid interviewer bias when carry sociological research. /ing [4] (d) Des cribe one strength and one limitation of using pre-coded questions.
+[4] (e) Des cribe two differences between structured and unstructured interviews.
+[4] (f) cribe two advantages and two limitations of using unstructured interviews in sociolog earch. ical [8]